blindnet-io/product-management/user-stories/US-07-Privacy-request-capture-service.md

 **because** I want to continue using my existing system that already covers some of my compliance needs (e.g my system already allows users to log in and modify data adresses, preferences etc - on Amazon, Facebook, etc)

+## 07-3 US specific to Global Privacy Request Capture Service

+### US-07-3-01

+**As an** Internet User (a Submitter or a Data Subject)

+**I want to** easily find the address (email or postal) I need to send my Privacy Request to

+**because** it takes time and it is annoying to look for the right address

+### US-07-3-02

+**As an** Internet User (a Submitter or a Data Subject), when creating a Privacy Request

+**I want to** have a proposition of addresses related to the Organization I want to address my Privacy Request to, if the address is known

+**because** it saves me time and it is convenient

+### US-07-3-03

+**As an** Internet User (a Submitter or a Data Subject), when creating a Privacy Request

+**I want to** add the address of the Organization I am sending my request to, that doesn't yet use blindnet devkit, and be able to easily access it next time

+**because** I or other Internet Users might need the address of that Organization to send Privacy Requests in the future

 ### US-07-3-04

+**As an** Internet User (a Submitter or a Data Subject)

+**I want to** make one Privacy Request to all Organizations having my private phone number

+**because** I am getting too many calls and I don't know which Organization is responsible for them.

+### US-07-3-05

+**As an** Organization (not using blindnet devkit) receiving Privacy Request

+**I want to** know the request I received has been sent by blindnet's Privacy Request Capture Service and be informed about blindnet devkit

+**because** I might be interested in the service blindnet devkit offers

+### US-07-3-06

+**As an** Organization (not using blindnet devkit) receiving Privacy Request

+**I want to** be able to recognize the user who made the request in my system

+**because** it will allow me to easily identify their data

+### US-07-3-07

+**As an** Organization, using blindnet devkit, receiving Privacy Request

+**I want to** receive the request in the Privacy Request section of my system

+**because** it is more convenient for me to have all my Privacy Requests centralized

+### US-07-3-08

+**As an** Organization (using or not using blindnet devkit) receiving Privacy Request

+**I want to** transfer the request to another Organization if the request concerns data I transferred to another Organization or data I got from another Organization

+**because** I need to be compliant, if a user wants their data deleted, I have to inform the other company I transferred the user's data to or I got the user's data from, to also delete the data

+## TBD 07-4 US related to a particular data capture : Common or Global or Local ?

+### US-07-4-01

+**As an** Internet User (a Submitter or a Data Subject), after submitting my data in a Data Capture

+**I want to** make a Privacy Request in relation to one of the two particular consents I gave when submitting that particular Data Capture

+**because** I only want the Organization to continue using my data to deliver a service to me, but I no longer consent to having my data shared with any other Organization.

+### US-07-4-02

+**As an** Internet User (a Submitter or a Data Subject), after submitting my data in a Data Capture

+**I want to** make a Privacy Request in relation to that particular Data Capture

+**because** I only want the Organization to delete that particular Data Capture, that I submitted by mistake

+## TBD 07-5 Out of Privacy Request Capture Service scope ?

+### US-07-5-01

+**As an** Internet User (a Submitter or a Data Subject), when the request I made is rejected

+**I want to** know the motive of the rejection

+**because** otherwise I might get frustrated not understanding why me request has been rejected

+### US-07-5-02

 **As an** Organization, using blindnet devkit